edgelesssys/constellation/docs/docs/overview/clouds.md

 ## Amazon Web Services (AWS)

 AWS currently doesn't offer CVMs.
-AWS proprietary Nitro Enclaves offer some related features, but [are explicitly not designed to keep AWS itself out](https://aws.amazon.com/blogs/security/confidential-computing-an-aws-perspective/).
-An experimental version of Constellation exists that runs on Nitro Enclaves.
+AWS proprietary Nitro Enclaves offer some related features but [are explicitly not designed to keep AWS itself out](https://aws.amazon.com/blogs/security/confidential-computing-an-aws-perspective/).
+Unfortunately, the Nitro Enclaves' architecture isn't designed to run entire Kubernetes nodes inside them.
+Therefore, Constellation uses regular EC2 instances on the AWS [Nitro](https://aws.amazon.com/ec2/nitro/) platform.
+Currently, AWS doesn't offer runtime encryption or attestation primitives for the Nitro EC2 VMs.
+Instead, AWS provides attestation statements via the [NitroTPM], which is a vTPM managed by the Nitro-Hypervisor.
+Hence, the hypervisor is currently part of Constellation's TCB.

 ## OpenStack